Coronavirus (COVID-19): hospital visiting

 Enabling family support for people in hospital in Scotland.

 This document is part of a collection

 End of life care

-The Scottish Government endorses the principles set out by the Scottish Academy of Medical Royal Colleges and clinicians may find these helpful when considering how best to support visiting for patients nearing the end of life.
+We endorse the principles set out by the Scottish Academy of Medical Royal Colleges.
+Clinicians may find these helpful when considering how best to support visiting for people nearing the end of life.

 If you have feedback on this guidance please email: HQIBMT@gov.scot

 Thanks for your feedback